PrefectHQ/prefect/docs/concepts/schedules.md

 ## Cron

-A `CronSchedule` creates new flow runs according to a provided [`cron`](https://en.wikipedia.org/wiki/Cron) pattern.
+A schedule may be specified with a [`cron`](https://en.wikipedia.org/wiki/Cron) pattern.
 Users may also provide a timezone to enforce DST behaviors.

 `Cron` uses [`croniter`](https://github.com/kiorky/croniter) to specify datetime iteration with a `cron`-like format.